bert2/microscope/README.md

 ## Changelog

+### 0.1.2

+- Only fixes development problems with the pipe connections between VS and the CodeLenses by using a different pipe for the VS experimental instance.

 ### 0.1.1

 - Fixes a bug where the "Refresh" button was not working properly when too many CodeLenses where loaded at once.